Arapahoe Community College

 Arapahoe Community College (ACC) is a public community college in Littleton, Colorado.
-It was founded in 1965 as the first community college to open in the Denver area.
+It was founded in 1965 as the first community college in the Denver area.

 History

 The college began after a grass-roots movement by Littleton residents, led by Littleton activist Virginia Baker, to provide post-high school education in the area.
 Arapahoe Junior College began with 550 students.

 In 2001, a new campus building in Parker was constructed next to Chaparral High School and opened as the University Center of Chaparral which worked with Arapahoe Community College, the University of Colorado at Denver, and the Douglas County School District.
 In 2010, it became a part of ACC and was renamed the Arapahoe Community College Parker Campus.

-After some years of independent operation, ACC joined the Colorado Community College System, comprising 13 institutions.
-In 2013, Frank Lee Earley (one of the founding faculty members) self-published an illustrated memoir, "The View From the Fourth Floor: A Personal History of Arapahoe Community College, 1965–2005", which gives a first-person account of the founding and growth of the college.